 The Hostfully Platform provides a way for property managers to white label their listing pages, where guests can search and book rentals.
-These pages can display your company's custom branding and but also allows you to use you own custom domain in the URL.
+These pages can display your company's custom branding and also allow you to use you own custom domain in the URL.
 For example, if your web domain if mycompany.com, you could create a subdomain like booking.mycompany.com and have this URL be used on the Hostfully website.

 Now, because these allow guest to book and pay online, these pages require to be secured and be served over https (TLS protocol).
 Because Hostfully does not host your TLS certificate, securing this page means that you will have to use a TLS proxy, such as Cloudflare.
 Note that there are other TLS proxies out there but Cloudflare is the one we recommend at this point.

 Setting up Cloudflare to work with the Hostfully Platform

 - 1 - Create a free Cloudflare account at https://dash.cloudflare.com/sign-up?pt=f

 - 2- Select the free account:

 - 3- Make Cloudflare your domains DNS server by login into your domain's registrar and apply the changes suggested by Cloudflare:

 - 4- On your domain registrar (GoDaddy, NameCheap etc), add the new nameservers:

 - 5- Cloudflare might send you an email message in order to validate your change.
 Click the acceptance link in their email to proceed.

 - 6- Create a CNAME record for your domain and make it point to platform.hostfully.com - for example, create a subdomain "pms" and the URL pms.yoursite.com will point to your white-labelled version of Hostfully: